-- One pair of stud earrings no other piercings are permitted. - A smart and sensible wrist watch.
+- · One pair of stud earrings - A smart and sensible wrist watch.

-Jewellery is the responsibility of the pupil and not the school.
+Pupils will be advised that jewellery is their personal responsibility and not that of the school.
 Lost or damaged items will not be refunded.
-All jewellery must be removed during PE lessons but it is advised that children do not come to school wearing jewellery on PE days.
+All jewellery must be removed during practical lessons, including PE lessons.